wsherry/SYSC3303_Project/README.md

 Ben Bozec:
 -Timeout functionality (can be seen in the features)

+Iteration 3:

+Sherry Wang:
+-Update the following diagrams
+	-UML diagrame,
+	-Use Cases
+	-Sequence diagrams
+	-State machine diagram

+Alexei Tchekansky:
+-Created the simulation for error code 5 in Error simulator

+Ben Bozec:
+-Error code 5 handling for the client and server

+Alan Lin:
+-Update Error Simulation to have a seperate drop down for error 4 simulations -Update Error Simulation to have a seperate drop down for error 5 simulations

+Pragya Singh:
+-Read me
+-Created the error simulator for the four cases for error code 4 (Opcode, Mode , Block number and filename validity)

+Added Features Since Iteration 2:
+-Sim starts a new thread, with a different TID and sends the packet to either client or server
+- User is able to select error code 5
+- User is able to select between four different scnerios for error code 4 -Opcode Validity
+	-Block Number Validity
+	-Checking for Valid Modes
+	-Empty or Null File names

 Added Features Since iteration 1:
 -File tranfer of larger and multiple files
 -Changed inputter IP address for the user